 It is the vision of Joliet Township High School that every student will be given the opportunity for success in an AP class and its corresponding exam.
 The district is committed to providing the support necessary to every student so they can excel.

-Eligibility: A minimum of a “16” on the EXPLORE reading test and a teacher recommendation.
+Eligibility: A minimum of a 440 on the PSAT reading test and/or a teacher recommendation.

 Contact: Please contact your high school counselor about this opportunity.